Parking Permits & Applications

 Overnight parking is not allowed unless qualified under strict criteria and a valid permit obtained.
-Those faculty and staff holding valid A, R, or M permits may also park on Middle Campus between 5:30 p.m. and 3:00 a.m.
+Those faculty and staff holding valid A, R, M or POOL permits may also park on Middle Campus between 5:30 p.m. and 3:00 a.m.
 Monday through Sunday.

 Please note that in the unlikely situation that parking is full in both garages, overflow parking will be available at a parking lot located in Brighton and within walking distance of campus.

 All aspects of parking and traffic rules and regulations are codified and each population segment above is included in the Summary of Parking and Traffic Regulations.

 Vehicle access and parking privileges require a Boston College parking permit.
 This includes motorcycles.

 To acquire a motorcycle permit, the employee or student must apply for the permit in person at Student Services.